jodal/comics/docs/crawlers.md

 ### `FeedParser` API

-The `feed` object provides two methods which both returns feed elements:
+The `feed` object provides two methods which both returns feed entries:
 `FeedParser.for_date` and `FeedParser.all`.
 Typically, a crawler
 uses `FeedParser.for_date` and loops over all entries it returns to find the image URL: